Why donate

 TypeScript Declaration Files

-If you chose TypeScript support when scaffolding the project, these declaration files were automatically scaffolded for you.
-If TypeScript support wasn’t enabled during project creation, create the following files.
+If you chose TypeScript support when scaffolding the project, the following declaration file was automatically scaffolded for you.
+If TypeScript support wasn’t enabled during project creation, create it:

 /src/env.d.ts